splunk/public-o11y-docs/gdi/monitors-network/snmp.rst

 Metrics
 -------

-By default metrics are filtered out.
+This integration doesn't produce any metrics.
 Look for tags as especified in the settings.

 Troubleshooting
 ---------------